 This was an overall really great space to work with.
 The layout was easy in that it was basically a blank canvas for us to work on.

 It was a blessing and a curse that the main living and dining area was a large rectangular space.
 It had more than enough room for a good-sized living and dining room.
-Therefore, what we needed to make sure we do was to ensure the transition between the two rooms were natural, without a big awkward gap.
+At the same time, we needed to make sure we create a transition between the two rooms that is natural without imposing a big awkward gap.

 We loved how this living room turned out.
-We wanted to make the living room an irresistible place to fall into, and we made sure it was a place that naturally drew the eye as one walked in (of course, the amazing view helped).
-We picked a simple and fuzzy geometric area rug to subtlely add visual interest and warmth to the place.
+We wanted the living room to be an irresistible place to fall into, so we made sure it was a place that naturally drew the eye as one walked in (of course, the amazing view helped).
+We picked a simple and fuzzy geometric area rug to add subtle visual interest and warmth to the space.
 It also served to section the area nicely.
-The two lounge chairs made welcome gathering space and a quiet reading nook, while the round coffee tables set added a nice contrast to the very rectangular space.
-Finally, we used a concrete pot and faux flower to bring in "nature" and softeness to the flat.
+The two lounge chairs made this a gathering space as well as a quiet reading nook, while the round coffee tables set added a nice contrast to the very rectangular space.
+Finally, we used a concrete pot and faux flowers to bring "nature" and softness to the flat.

 the main draw